BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">
     First, we can figure out the values.
 Note that the Anomalous total is even, and the 2 Kadabra together will always have an even total.
 This implies Spritzee is even, since it is a prime, Spritzee is 2.
 We can thus conclude Kadabra is 11.
 On the other side, Murkrow and Houndour together add up to 8, meaning one of them must be 3 and the other 5.
 Shelving this for now, we now look at all the possible states of the Anomalous side.
 Keeping 2/3 alive would result in a total of either 13 or 22, while keeping only 1/3 alive would result in a total of either 2 or 11.
-None of the Umbral Pokémon are valued 2 or 11, and the Dark total begins at 21, meaning 13 must be the target value - knocking out one Kadabra will get us there on the Anomalous side.
+None of the Umbral Pokemon are valued 2 or 11, and the Dark total begins at 21, meaning 13 must be the target value - knocking out one Kadabra will get us there on the Anomalous side.
 Luckily for us, Zweilous is valued 13, so we can knock out Houndour and Murkrow without being sure of their values to finish this room.
   </div>
   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the solution to this floor</a>
 </div>

 The eighth room has 18 and 24.
-The Anomalous Pokémon are 1 Granbull and 1 Togetic, and the Umbral Pokémon are 1 Houndour, 1 Drifloon, and 1 Mandibuzz.
+The Anomalous Pokemon are 1 Granbull and 1 Togetic, and the Umbral Pokemon are 1 Houndour, 1 Drifloon, and 1 Mandibuzz.

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">
-    First, we will try to figure out what we can learn about the values of the Umbral Pokémon.
+    First, we will try to figure out what we can learn about the values of the Umbral Pokemon.
 If Houndour is 3, then Drifloon and Mandibuzz will total 21.
 Two odd numbers can't sum to an odd number, so one of them must be 2, meaning the other would be 19.
 If instead Houndour is 5, then Drifloon and Mandibuzz would total 19; by similar logic, would then be 2 and 17.
-We know that we will need to target either 7 or 11 thanks to the Anomalous side only having 2 Pokémon.
+We know that we will need to target either 7 or 11 thanks to the Anomalous side only having 2 Pokemon.
 So, how can we total 7 or 11 in the first case, where the Umbral values are 2, 3, 19?
 Well, we can't - one knockout would mean a total 5, 21, or 22.
 In the second case, however, the Umbral values being 2, 5, 17 would mean we simply have to knock out the 17 - since a solution exists, we can conclude Houndour is 5.
 We still aren't told whether Drifloon is 2 or 17, but later puzzles reveal that we can assume all evolutionary line members should be assumed to exist, even if they aren't present - meaning we can assume Vullaby exists, so Mandibuzz can't be the lowest prime in 2.
 So Drifloon is 2 and Mandibuzz is 17, and knocking out Mandibuzz and Granbull is all you need to do.
   </div>
   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the solution to this floor</a>
 </div>

 The ninth room has 20 and 31.
-The Anomalous Pokémon are 1 Clefable and 1 Chimecho, while the Umbral Pokémon are 1 Poochyena, 1 Eevee, 1 Vullaby, 3 Deino, 1 Hydreigon, and 1 Misdreavus.
+The Anomalous Pokemon are 1 Clefable and 1 Chimecho, while the Umbral Pokemon are 1 Poochyena, 1 Eevee, 1 Vullaby, 3 Deino, 1 Hydreigon, and 1 Misdreavus.
 We are also finally actually told that evolutions increase in value.

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">
     This one is thankfully easier than it seems - since we know Zweilous is 13, Hydreigon must thus be 17 or 19.
-There are 7 non Hydreigon Umbral Pokémon.
+There are 7 non Hydreigon Umbral Pokemon.
 If Hydreigon is 19, then the remaining value is 12... which is not enough for the remaning 7 that all have a minimum of 2.
-It IS enough when Hydreigon is 17, however, meaning all of the other Umbral Pokémon are 2.
+It IS enough when Hydreigon is 17, however, meaning all of the other Umbral Pokemon are 2.
 So, that's nice.
 As for the Anomalous two, we know they total 20, hence must be 7 and 13 or 3 and 17.
 We can't generate 7 or 13 on the Umbral Side, so Chimecho and Clefable are 3 and 17.
 Since Cleffa is 2, we can infer the existence of Clefairy who must be at least 3.
 So Clefable isn't 3 and must thus be 17!
 Knocking out everything except Hydreigon and Clefable does the trick.
   </div>
   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the solution to this floor</a>
 </div>